Mumbai–Nagpur Expressway: Inter-connectivity

-To create a fast logistics gateway for national and international trade, the expressway will connect the country's largest container port JNPT in Mumbai to Mihan in Nagpur.
+To create a fast logistics gateway for national and international trade, the expressway will connect the country's largest container port, JNPT in Mumbai to Mihan in Nagpur.
 The expressway will allow access to several industrial and economic corridors through 24 interchanges at strategic locations.
-It will widely connect the Delhi–Mumbai Industrial Corridor, Bengaluru–Chennai Economic Corridor, Western Dedicated Freight Corridor, Eastern Dedicated Freight Corridor, Chennai–Vizag Economic Corridor and Golden Quadrilateral.
-Apart from JNPT other seaports including Kandla MBPT, Mormugao, New Mangalore, Kochi, Chennai, Visakhapatnam and Ennore will also have indirect connectivity.
+It will widely connect the Delhi–Mumbai Industrial Corridor, Bengaluru–Chennai Economic Corridor, Western Dedicated Freight Corridor, Eastern Dedicated Freight Corridor, Chennai–Vizag Economic Corridor, and Golden Quadrilateral.
+Apart from JNPT, other seaports including Kandla MBPT, Mormugao, New Mangalore, Kochi, Chennai, Visakhapatnam and Ennore will also have indirect connectivity.

-Following will either connect or act as an alternative to the Mumbai–Nagpur Expressway:
+The following will either connect or act as an alternative to the Mumbai–Nagpur Expressway: